DuckDB CPG Schema Design (CPG Spec v1.1)

 CREATE TABLE edges_ref (

-src BIGINT, -- IDENTIFIER/CALL node id
+src BIGINT NOT NULL, -- IDENTIFIER/CALL node id

 );